 Our teachers also communicate with students using email, post and visits to student's homes or schools.
 Some students also attend NTSDE for lessons.
 Full time students are invited to attend Residential Schools at NTSDE where they attend a week of timetabled lessons with their teachers for all their subjects.

 IDL involves the use of computers and satellite/internet connection to communicate using two-way audio and video.
 We have multiple IDL studios and broadcast regular lessons.
 IDL enables our teacher's to provide audio and visual contact and to share computer applications.
 IDL transmission of lessons is used extensively for delivery to community schools and for a large number of senior secondary subjects.

 e-Learning - Moodle

 Students can access subjects online via a Learning Management System called Moodle.
 Moodle allows students to view and interact with subject material, upload work and communicate electronically with teachers and other students.
 Students and/or the home school will receive instructions to access their Moodle course(s).

-We conduct a Residential School program which is designed to have students travel to Darwin to participate in face-to-face lessons and activities with their teachers.
-Students who meet eligibility requirements will be invited to Residential School.
+We conduct an Intensive Study Program which is designed to have students participate online or travel to Darwin to participate in face-to-face lessons and activities with their teachers.
+Students who meet eligibility requirements will be invited to the Intensive Study Program.

 In addition, some Stage 1 and 2 Science subjects also require students to attend workshops to undertake compulsory practical requirements.
 Refer to the Subject Handbook for further details of subjects requiring compulsory workshops.

-The Residential School and Workshop Dates can be found in the Subject Handbook.
+The Intensive Study Program and Workshop Dates can be found in the Subject Handbook.

-Please also take note of the Residential School Guidelines.
+Please also take note of the Intensive Study Program Guidelines.